 S&P Compustat provides financial information on over 28,000 North American, publicly-held companies from the 1950s to present.
-The database includes a wide range of income, balance sheet, flow of funds and supplemental data, across 340 annual and 120 quarterly items, with point-in-time snapshots from 1987 to present.
-Compustat is published by S&P Global Inc. (EUI members also have access to S&P Capital IQ Pro for data on banks, insurance companies, financial institutions and financial markets.)
+The database includes detailed income, balance sheet, flow of funds and supplemental data across 340 annual and 120 quarterly items, with point-in-time snapshots from 1987 to present.

 - 1950s to present

 - Database updated weekly.

 3. Dataset details: (a) Package Description (b) Schema

 5. Working with the data: (a) Time Periods (b) Data Structure (c) Company Data Overview (d) Company Data - add criteria (e) Company Data - mergers and acquisitions (f) Retrieving Company Data (g) Company Data - retrieving specific data items (h) Company Data - formulas and calculations (i) Security Data (j) Index Data (k) Reference Data (l) Currency Data (m) Economic Indicator Data (n) Other Usage